xiaohu557/TinyPlayer/README.md

 ## Next Steps

 The intention is to keep the project lightweight and lean.
+Therefore I will continue focusing on the player functionality layer rather than putting too much efforts on the presentation layer.

 - Ads playback support
 - VAST standards support